 Types of proxy servers

 • SOCKS5 proxy server: a more powerful proxy server that works on a deeper operating system layer.
 It’s also considered to be better at penetrating blocks.
-Together with your browser data traffic, it also reroutes the data of apps that use this proxy;
+Together with your browser data traffic, it reroutes the data of apps that use this proxy;

 • Transparent proxy server: a proxy server that allows certain restrictions to be placed on a network.
-It’s mostly used by employers, schools, hotels, and public Wi-Fi hosts to limit access to certain websites or monitor internet use;
+It’s mainly used by employers, schools, hotels, and public Wi-Fi hosts to limit access to certain websites or monitor internet use;

 • High-anonymity proxy server: an HTTP proxy server that builds upon an anonymous proxy and erases any information gathered on the device before connecting to websites.
-Sometimes it’s referred to as an elite proxy;
+Sometimes, it’s referred to as an elite proxy;

 • Distorting proxy server: a proxy server that hides from the websites it accesses by pretending it has a different IP address.
 This masks your identity as well as the proxy itself;